Skip to main content

 --authorization-type AWS_IAM

 When IAM authorization is enabled, clients must use Signature Version 4 (SigV4) to sign their requests with AWS credentials.
-API Gateway invokes your API route only if the client has execute-api permission for the route.
+API Gateway invokes the route only if the client has execute-api permission for it.

 2. To configure a Lambda or JWT authorizer, use the create-authorizer command: